bezilule/terraform-beginner-bootcamp-2023/README.md

 ChatGPT recommended this format for bash: `#!/usr/bin/env bash`

-- for portability for different os distributions
+- for portability for different OS distributions
-- will serarch the user's PATH for the bash executable
+- will search the user's PATH for the bash executable

 https://en.wikipedia.org/wiki/Shebang_(Unix)

 #### Execution Considerations
-When execiting the bash screipt we can use the  `./` shorthand notation to execute the bash script.
+When executing the bash script we can use the  `./` shorthand notation to execute the bash script.

 eg. `./bin/instal_terraform_cli`

-If we are using a scrip in .gitpod.yml, we need to point the script to a program to interpret it.
+If we are using a script in .gitpod.yml, we need to point the script to a program to interpret it.

 eg. `source ./bin/install_terraform_cli`